This is the Core Model

-- User focus: The model forces participants to see their own solutions from a user perspective when prioritizing and concretising in the core workshop.
+- User focus: The model forces participants to see their own solutions from a user perspective when they prioritize and concretize core content and decide how to take action on this in a Core workshop.

-- Digital maturity: By taking the participants in the core workshop through a step-by-step process within a clear framework in an intuitive model (with no buzzwords), it becomes easier to get everyone involved.
+- Digital maturity: By taking the participants in the Core Workshop through a step-by-step process within a clear framework of an intuitive model (with no buzzwords), it becomes easier to get everyone aboard.

-- Internal communication: The effect of representatives from the entire organization working together in core pairs, across silos, levels and competences, has proven to be one of the most important benefits of the method.
+- Internal communication: The effect of representatives from the entire organization working together in core pairs across silos, levels and competences in a core workshop, has proven to be one of the most important benefits of the method.

-- Anchoring: Because it is a large group methodology, where everyone can help to prioritize concrete solution the way they want, the process provides unique anchoring for a larger design process.
+- Anchoring: Because it is a large group methodology, where everyone can help to prioritize concrete solutions, the process provides unique anchoring for a larger design process.

 - Creativity, design thinking and collaboration: The process is itself a mini version of the design principles and the first two phases of the Double Diamond framework.